 Summer internships in Washington, D.C. afford students the opportunity to gain first-hand experience with the inner workings of the federal government.
 While interns are most often not directly involved in policy-making, they gain valuable exposure to the procedure, politics, agenda setting and policy of the nation’s capital.
-Unlike Washington, D.C. offices, district offices do not usually concentrate on policy-making, but provide students with valuable experience in the constituent relations and casework.
+Unlike Washington, D.C. offices, district offices do not usually concentrate on policy-making, but provide students with valuable experience in constituent services and casework.

 The responsibilities of an intern may vary from office to office.
 In general, an intern will:

-Washington DC Internship
+Washington D.C.
+Internship

 Perform general office duties